realworldocaml/book/en/fcm.md

 ### Implementing a query handler

-Let's look at some examples of query handlers that satisfy this interface.
-The following handler produces unique integer ids by keeping an internal counter which it bumps every time it produces a new value.
+Let's look at some examples of query handlers that satisfy the `Query_handler` interface.
+The first example is a handler that produces unique integer ids.
+It works by keeping an internal counter which it bumps every time it produces a new value.
 The input to the query in this case is just the trivial s-expression `()`, otherwise known as `Sexp.unit`.

 ```frag
 ((typ ocamltop)(name fcm/query_handler.topscript)(part 3))
 ```

-We can use this module to create an instance of the `Unique` query handler and interact with it.
+We can use this module to create an instance of the `Unique` query handler and interact with it directly.

 ```frag
 ((typ ocamltop)(name fcm/query_handler.topscript)(part 4))